PipedreamHQ/pipedream/README.md

 ## Security disclosures

-If you'd like to report a suspected vulnerability or security issue, or have any questions about the security of the product, please contact us at **security@pipedream.com** directly.
+If you'd like to report a suspected vulnerability or security issue, or have any questions about the security of the product, please contact our security team at **security@pipedream.com**.